Rahul-RB/SE-B2/BaseTemplate/README.md

 - For CSS, see the `css` folder, find the `style.css` folder and place you CSS in between the comments only.

+- For JS, see the `<script>` tag and place you JS in between the comments only.

 - Don't disturb any code which is not marked for editing.
 Any issues, mark as an "issue" in the repo and ask the doubt.